mjhoffm2/ReactTrainingTutorial/Part-3-%2D-Basic-Front-End-Application-Skeleton-with-React%2DRouter-and-React%2DBootstrap.md

 The major additions to this component are:
 1. We have included a new set of routes below the list of channels.
 When the url matches the `${this.props.match.url}/:channelId/view` path, then the ViewChannel component will be rendered on the page.
 Otherwise, it will default to rendering a div that says 'Please select a Channel'.
-2. Each channel is now displayed as a link to open that channel.
+2. Each channel in the list is now displayed as a link to open that channel.
 3. We have added a link to change the url to `/`.
 This has the effect of unmounting the `ChannelList` component, and mounting the `Home` component instead.

 We can rebuild and re-run the server to take a look at what this looks like so far: